Hypersonic/Sumotion/README.md

 ------------

 1. Make sure you have SDL2 installed.
 With Homebrew this would be done with `brew install sdl2`, for Ubuntu this would be done with `sudo apt-get install libsdl2-dev`.
 2. Make sure you have dub, the D package manager, installed.
-With Homebrew this would be done with `brew install dub`, for Ubuntu this would be done with:
+With Homebrew this would be done with `brew install dub`, for Ubuntu you can follow the instructions [here](https://www.vultr.com/docs/install-dub-on-ubuntu-14-04).
-  - `sudo wget http://master.dl.sourceforge.net/project/d-apt/files/d-apt.list -O /etc/apt/sources.list.d/d-apt.list`
-  - `sudo apt-get update && sudo apt-get -y --allow-unauthenticated install --reinstall d-apt-keyring && sudo apt-get update`
-  - `sudo apt-get install dub`
 3. Compile and run the project by typing `dub` in the project root.
 4. Enjoy!